Differences Between Bug Severity and Priority in Software Testing [with Examples]

 Looks interesting, right?

-But how can we test our website or web application across various browsers without downloading them to our computer?
+But how can we ensure our website or web application works seamlessly across multiple browsers without installing them locally?

-“If you plan to do it manually every time, your efforts and release time will break the ceiling, and you might end up offering very limited services that are tangible for you and your team to handle.”
+“If you plan to do it manually every time, your efforts and release timelines will skyrocket, and you might end up offering only limited services that your team can realistically handle.”

-But what if it can be done simply and quickly?
+But what if cross-browser testing could be done simply, quickly, and at scale?
 How?

-“By using a cloud-based cross-browser testing tool like TestGrid”.
+“By using a cloud-based cross-browser testing platform like TestGrid.”

 Conclusion